PART-TIME PROBATION OFFICER

 54-A District Court

-124 W Michigan Ave
+124 W. Michigan Ave

 Lansing, MI 48933

-Applications must be mailed, emailed to email@example.com, or faxed to Anethia Brewer at (517) 483-4478.
-If you need a disability related accommodation, please call (517) 483-4443.
+Applications must be downloaded and mailed to the above address, emailed to firstname.lastname@example.org, or faxed to (517) 483-4478.
+Note: applications submitted without a resume and cover letter will not be considered.
+If you need a disability related accommodation, please contact the 54-A District Court at (517) 483-4443.

-DOWNLOAD APPLICATION: 54-A District Court Employment Application
+DOWNLOAD APPLICATION: 54-A District Court Employment Application.

 The 54-A District Court is an equal opportunity employer and does not discriminate in its policies or practices on the basis of race, religion, color, national origin, gender, sexual orientation, marital status, height, weight, arrest record or handicap of any individual.